GreyBurkart/greys-utility-repo/README.markdown

 * **Convert-folder-to-UTF8.workflow** -- Drop a folder of text files on this to re-encode them all to UTF-8
 * **TaskPaperMerge.workflow** -- Drop a folder of *.taskpaper files on this to combine them into a single document
-* **Drag Folder Here to Remove Conflicted Copies** -- Drop a Dropbox sync folder on this to move all conflicted copies to a folder "Conflicted Cleanup" on the desktop.
+* **Drag Folder Here to Remove Conflicted Copies** -- Drop a Dropbox sync folder on this to move all conflicted copies to a folder "Conflicted Cleanup" on the desktop
+* **TaskPaper-EnableResume** -- User utility to selectively enable Lion Resume for TaskPaper only

 ## Shell Scripts